Foundation / Corporation

 -Candidates running for political office

 Cost-share includes project costs not being paid by IHC.
-It must be at least equal to the amount requested from IHC.
+The cost-share must be at least equal to the amount requested from IHC.
 Cost-share may not include other federal funds.
 In-kind cost-share includes donated time, facilities, supplies, duplicating, travel costs, etc. In-kind does not involve cash outlays, but is calculated at a cash value.
 Cash cost-share includes any items that require a cash outlay.

 Draft Proposal Deadlines: